 Conclusion on the Matrix

-The matrix provided that is designed to compare HPE to Virtustream to AWS and Azure is has low accuracy.
+The matrix provided to compare HPE to Virtustream to AWS and Azure is has low accuracy.
 It is inaccurate to the degree that it develops a natural curiosity as to the reasons for why the matrix was developed as it was.
-Is this a matrix designed to show the technical capabilities of the cloud service providers, or is this a matrix intended to highlight those companies that have the most robust partnership with SAP?
+Is this a matrix designed to show the cloud service providers’ technical capabilities, or is this a matrix intended to highlight those companies with the most robust partnership with SAP?
 Finally, why are so many critical technical details missing from this matrix?

-Without any partnership or financial relationship with SAP or any of the cloud service providers, the Brightwork matrix of comparison looks quite a bit different.
+Without any partnership or financial relationship with SAP or any cloud service providers, the Brightwork matrix of comparison looks quite different.

-These criteria are far more relevant for the client when choosing a cloud provider, and this matrix also illuminates the distinctions between a private cloud offering and a public cloud offering.
+These criteria are far more relevant for the client when choosing a cloud provider.
+This matrix also illuminates the distinctions between a private cloud offering and a public cloud offering.

 What is Private Cloud (in Real Terms) Again?

-A final problem with the matrix is that it treats the public cloud (HPE & Virtustream) and public cloud (AWS & Azure) as if they are almost the same thing.
+A final problem with the matrix is that it treats the public cloud (HPE & Virtustream) and public cloud (AWS & Azure) as if they are almost the same.
 However, they are entirely different.

 Private cloud is merely a new word for what has historically been known as “hosted.”
 For example, IBM and CSC have been very dominant in this market for decades before the public cloud ever existed.
 However, IBM and CSC are very small in revenues in the public cloud.
 Private cloud/hosted and public cloud providers tend not to play in each other’s spaces.
-However, nearly all the growth in the cloud is the public cloud, not a private cloud/hosted.
-Private cloud/hosted does not scale well and is often referred to as just “moving the location of the hardware.”
+However, nearly all the cloud growth is the public cloud, not a private cloud/hosted.
+Private cloud/hosted does not scale well and is often referred to as just “moving the hardware location.”

 Technology providers know they have to break into the public cloud market, as that is where the overall market is headed. (hence the IBM acquisition of Red Hat/Open Shift).

-Private cloud is not the cloud.
-The term “private cloud” was created by entities that offered hosting, as a way to rebrand their offering into something that was “cool,” and to piggyback on the concepts of innovation and growth that is primarily in the public cloud.
+The private cloud is not the cloud.
+The term “private cloud” was created by entities that offered to host as a way to rebrand their offering into something that was “cool” and to piggyback on the concepts of innovation and growth that are primarily in the public cloud.